Phase 2 Investigation

 What does it involve?

-It may be necessary to undertake trial pits to physically inspect the ground and any fill material that has been placed on the site.
-Soil samples will be taken for testing in a laboratory which has the appropriate certification: These may be taken from trial pits or boreholes or near surface samples collected by hand.
+Soil, water or vapour samples will be taken for testing in a laboratory which has the appropriate certification: These may be taken from trial pits or boreholes or near surface samples collected by hand.

 How much investigation is required?

 This will depend on the size of the site and nature of the contamination and the proposed site use.
 The aim of the investigation is to ensure that sufficient information is gathered to enable a cost effective Remediation Strategy to be developed to make the site suitable for the proposed use.
 A well researched Phase 1 Environmental Report will enable the Phase 2 investigation to be targeted at the areas of concern and avoid unnecessary testing and investigation.